wp-plugins/bemo-a-z-index/readme.txt

 This is a plugin that provides a customizable A-Z index of the posts displayed on a particular page, category or product listing.

 == Description ==
+This is a plugin that provides a customizable A-Z index of the posts displayed on a particular page, category or product listing.

 I have added a new interface to make it easier to use this plugin.
 All you have to do is open up your page editor and you will see an A-Z index icon (see screenshots).

 This plugin works in 3 situations now: